 You control the color of the light and number of the signals (flashes/beeps).

 To change colors, simply unscrew one color of light pipe and screw in another; no tools necessary.
 In a small group, you may have the blue light pipes and your buddy has the green light pipes.
 In a large group, you can add the ability to identify your rig by listening to the sound.
 Your rigs may be blue with five beeps.
 Your buddy may have blue with two beeps.
-Choose from four light pipe colors and up to nine beeps.
-The unit will signal however many times you set it for, then pause, then signal that many times again.
+Choose from four light pipe colors and up to nine signals.
+The unit will flash/beep however many times you set it for, then pause, then signal that many times again.
 Signals continue until you turn them off.
 You can set the unit to just flash, or just beep, or both.

 - Interchangeable 6” light pipes will be offered in 4 bright glowing colors – green, blue, red, and yellow.